thermofisherlsms/meth-modifications/README.md

 XML-based Method Modifications for TNG 1.2 and Higher

+## 3.3
+Added support for the Orbitrap Eclipse product.

 ## 2.1

 The XML method modifications have been updated to support the new Tune 2.1 and its features.
 Please see the [2.1 readme](https://github.com/thermofisherlsms/meth-modifications/blob/master/docs/Readme2.1.md) for a full description of the additional features.